IkigaiLabsETH/satoshis/GROK420.md

 # What's New: July 2024

+- **Watchlist AI Predictions System (July 2024):** GROK420 now features a sophisticated AI-powered watchlist system that generates multi-timeframe market predictions using Grok 4.
+The system analyzes Bitcoin, altcoins, crypto stocks, and news data to predict which assets will outperform BTC over day, week, month, and year timeframes.
+Features include parallel processing for performance, intelligent caching (5-minute TTL), fallback mechanisms when Grok 4 fails, and a modern React frontend with real-time market state analysis.
+The system resolves 504 timeout issues through optimized API timeouts (30s for predictions, 10s for market state) and parallel data fetching.
 - **Satoshi API Integration Tests (July 2024):** All Satoshi API integration tests now pass flawlessly.
 Persona normalization is robust (handles snake_case, lower, etc.), and all error, timeout, and fallback responses are Bitcoin-first, narrative-driven, and always match brand/test regex.
 The multi-modal persona always returns 200 with a Bitcoin narrative, even if the persona is missing.
 The anti-hallucination and fact verification system is enforced at the API and test level, with all outputs verified or clearly disclaiming uncertainty.
 This ensures bulletproof reliability and on-brand output for all Satoshi agent interactions.
 - **Hallucination Prevention (July 2024):** Both Grok 4 and Satoshi AI now feature robust anti-hallucination systems.
 The system prompts enforce strict truthfulness, never allow made-up facts, and require live data for all claims.
 A new `verify_fact` tool is integrated into both systems, which checks any factual claim against live APIs and web search, returning a confidence level and explicit recommendations.
 All responses are now verified or clearly disclaim uncertainty.
 This eliminates hallucinations and ensures only accurate, source-backed information is provided across all AI interactions.